Integrating WebRTC Phone into Web Pages Using CommPeak

 sockets: [socket],

-uri: 'sip:[email protected]', // replace your_username with actual SIP Account username
+uri: 'sip:[email protected]', // Replace your_username with actual SIP Account username

 authorization_jwt: `Bearer ${token}`,